 Every day, you should validate that all of your check issues are in the Positive Pay system.
 This simple review ensures that Positive Pay will not present valid checks for your review along with the real exceptions.
 If an issue is not sent and processed, the item will have nothing to match against when presented for payment and will therefore be considered an exception too.
 Avoiding this situation makes the Positive Pay review much simpler.

 This daily issuance review is especially important if you have multiple locations within your company creating and distributing checks.

 For accounts that have the Stop-All default, if an item is marked to ‘pay’ on the daily report, you can enable a feature to require a second person to approve paying the item.
 Use of this feature eliminates the possibility of a single person having the authority to pay an item that was reported as an exception or suspect in the positive pay reports.
 This feature combats internal check fraud.

 At Least Two People with Credentials

-KTT Mobile is a great way to decision your Positive Pay exception ‘on-the-go’.
-Talk to your Treasury Services Payments Advisor for more information.
+KeyNavigator Mobile is a great way to decision your Positive Pay exception ‘on-the-go’.
+Talk to your Payments Advisor for more information.